palodaman/crowdship/README.md

 | **(14) Payment**                    | Allows drivers to receive payment and allow senders to securely send money.                    | Incomplete            |
 | **(15) Submit Feedback/Bug Report** | Provides users with an option to submit feedback or report bugs directly through the app.      | Complete              |

+## Deployment Status
+We attempted to deploy the application, but currently, its functionality is limited.
+While users can sign in and access the splash screen, navigation beyond that point is not working in the deployed version.

+This issue may stem from one of two causes:

+- A recent Expo update, which has been causing issues for many in the development community.
+- A potential problem specific to our deployment process.

+At this time, we are uncertain about the exact cause and are actively investigating the matter.
+To view the deployed app, follow this [link](https://expo.dev/preview/update?message=Merge%20pull%20request%20%23107%20from%20palodaman%2F95-align-product-page%0A%0A95%20align%20product%20page&updateRuntimeVersion=1.0.0&createdAt=2024-12-06T21%3A43%3A34.777Z&slug=exp&projectId=6b144803-eb7e-4365-8db6-5968bd10ab07&group=130a108e-77c1-495a-8624-4abd95f678b4).

+In the meantime, we recommend referring to the [Product Page](https://webhome.csc.uvic.ca/~amanpalod/) or [User Guide](https://docs.google.com/document/d/1lQs_EjnXZZy8dGen3CaqMke09BjaLN4GbLe6EabGFcw/edit?tab=t.0#heading=h.pmwhfur6usos) for more detailed information on the app.
+Alternatively, you can install and run the app locally to experience its full functionality.
+We deeply apologize for the inconvenience and appreciate your understanding as we work toward resolving this issue.

+For testing purposes, please feel free to use the following test accounts:

+**Account 1:**

+- email: Omar.Mahdani@outlook.com
+- password: test123

+**Account 2:**

+- email: neerajnand911@gmail.com
+- password: 12345678

 ## Project Setup

 ### Development Prerequisites